danday74/integer-sequences/README.md

-ms.getPrimeNumbers(max: number)  // Returns list of primes, the last being the largest <= max ms.getNPrimeNumbers(n: number)   // Returns the first n primes ms.getNthPrimeNumber(n: number)  // Returns the nth prime ms.isPrimeNumber(n: number)      // Returns a boolean, is n a prime? ms.isPrimeNumberFast(n: number)  // Returns a boolean, is n a prime?
+ms.getPrimeNumbers(max: number)  // Returns list of primes, the last being the largest <= max ms.getNPrimeNumbers(n: number)   // Returns the first n primes ms.getNthPrimeNumber(n: number)  // Returns the nth prime ms.isPrimeNumber(n: number)      // Returns x where n is the xth term or false where n is not a prime ms.isPrimeNumberFast(n: number)  // Returns a boolean, is n a prime?
 ```